 What skills do you need for children’s residential support worker jobs?

-Here are some of the skills you’ll need for this role:
+Some of the skills you’ll need for this role include:

 Communication skills – you must communicate clearly and respectfully with vulnerable young people and with your team